KelvinTegelaar/CIPP/user-documentation/cipp/extensions/halopsa.md

 After entering the credentials, click **Test Extension.** If the test is successful Alerts will automatically become a HaloPSA ticket.

+#### Ticket Type
+To get the Ticket Type ID, follow these steps:
+1. Navigate to Configuration -> Tickets -> Ticket Type
+2. Click on the desired ticket type and then the URL will display the ticket type ID.

+Example:
+https://{halo instance url}/config/tickets/tickettype?id=**1**

 ### Feature Requests / Ideas

 Please raise any [feature requests](https://github.com/KelvinTegelaar/CIPP/issues/new?assignees=\&labels=enhancement%2Cno-priority\&projects=\&template=feature.yml\&title=%5BFeature+Request%5D%3A+) on GitHub.